sarah-eiger/playlists/README.md

 ## Technical overview

 The app consists of 4 standalone modules - homepage, playlists, login and account.
 Along with this are two core modules - header and footer - which are shared across all views.
 All modules are lazily loaded to save time on initial app load, and all utilise Angular Material and additional styling in SCSS.
-Models used throughout for strongly-typed interfaces.
+Models are used throughout for strongly-typed interfaces.
 Linting can be run with `ng lint`.

 ### Routing

 Navigation to each page is handled by Angular routing, and router-outlet is used to render views in the app.component.html.
-We have two route guards in place, which are both used for the accounts.module - canLoad, which prevents us being able to load the accounts page if we are not authorised; and also canActivate, which prevents access even after you've been able to load the page (e.g. you logged in, loaded the module, but then logged out).
+We have two route guards in place, which are both used for the accounts.module - canLoad, which prevents us being able to load the accounts module if we are not authorised; and also canActivate, which prevents access even after you've been able to load the page (e.g. you logged in, loaded the module, but then logged out).
 We need both, because canLoad prevents initial waste of memory by stopping the page loading at all.
 But after loading, it won't have any effect, so canActivate listens to any future authorization changes.

-We also use one resolver in our routing - playlists.resolver - which loads playlist data before we route to the playlist page.
-I considered storing the playlist data somewhere locally (e.g. localStorage, or in our store), but I thought that, since this data might be changing frequently, I want to load it fresh each time we open the page.
+We also use one resolver in our routing - playlists.resolver - which loads playlist data before we route to the playlists page.
+I considered storing the playlist data somewhere locally after initial load (e.g. localStorage, or in our store), but I thought that, since this data might be changing frequently, I want to load it fresh each time we open the page.

 ### APIs

 I have two different API services - an auth-api.service, and a playlist-api.service.
-AuthAPI has an authenticate function, which is an http POST to authenticate a user's details when they login.
+AuthAPI has an authenticate function, which is a POST request to authenticate a user's details when they login.
 It also has a GET request to retrieve a user based on user ID, which we use on initial app load so users are not logged out after page refresh.
-PlayistAPI has one GET request - getPlaylists - which loads our playlist data.
-In the api folder, I have our mock-database, which stores user and playist details.
-I wanted to call the playlist endpoing directly instead of storing the data, but I was getting CORS errors, so I copied the JSON content into a file instead.
+PlaylistAPI has one GET request - getPlaylists() - which loads our playlist data.
+In the api folder, I also have our mock-database, which stores user and playlist details.
+I wanted to call the playlist endpoint directly instead of storing the data, but I was getting CORS errors, so I copied the JSON content into the mock-database file instead.

 ### Interceptors